nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 book3: "A Little Life"
 ```

 Now that we have some data, let's build a little React app that can grab it.
-We'll import `firebase` into the `App.js` component and set up an initial `book` state.
+First we'll import `firebase` into the `App.js` component:

 ```jsx
 // App.js